tunafishyy/made-by-the-amazing-vivian-tysm/README.md

 i want to dye me to such a color. ”
 DYE , megurine luka .

-hi hi im dino!! please feel free to int with me IF i don't have "dni" (such as dniuf, dniuid, etc). i miiight be a stupid shy chud if i dont know you that well </3
+hi hi im dino!! please feel free to int with me IF i don't have "dni" (such as dniuf, dniuid, etc) in my name. i miiight be a stupid shy chud if i dont know you that well </3

 i love megurine luka shes amazing mwah